alm-tools/alm/README.md

 # The best IDE for TypeScript

 [![Join the chat at  gitter][gitter-image]][gitter-url]

-> With great languages come great development tools.
+> This project is powered by github 🌟s ^ go ahead and [star it please](https://github.com/alm-tools/alm/stargazers).

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]

-> Semantic releases start once 🌟 count > 1000.
-Don't forget to share 🌹
+> With great languages come great development tools 🌹.

 ## Why